lavanya-jalla/CapstoneNextgenProject/README.md

+## Project Name:Capstone Nextgen Project
-**Project Name:**Capstone Nextgen Project **Description:**This is a full-stack web application developed using the MERN stack.
+## Description:This is a full-stack web application developed using the MERN stack.
 The project enables real-time interaction and data management, focusing on scalability, performance, and seamless user experience.

 **Techologies:**
 ->HTML